yumchak/Cross-Asset-Market-Regime-Detection-and-Forecasting-/README.md

 ## What This Project Does

-This project builds an end-to-end data science pipeline that identifies hidden structural patterns in complex time series data using unsupervised machine learning, then tests whether those patterns improve predictive accuracy in a supervised forecasting model.
+This project builds an end-to-end quantitative data science pipeline that identifies hidden structural patterns in complex time series data using unsupervised machine learning, then tests whether those patterns improve the accuracy of a supervised classification model.

-The application is financial markets, but the core methodology, finding hidden regime shifts in data without labelled examples, is directly transferable to any domain where an organisation faces structural changes in demand, behaviour, or resource needs.
+The application is financial markets, but the core methodology — finding hidden regime shifts in data without labelled examples — is directly transferable to any domain where an organisation faces structural changes in demand, behaviour, or resource needs.

 ---